paularlott/knot-website/content/docs/spaces/logging.md

 ---
 title: Logging
-weight: 100
+weight: 90
 ---

 The spaces using or built from the knot base images use rsyslog to collect logs from the services running within the space.
-The logs are then sent to the knot agent which forwards them to the origin server for storage and viewing.
+The logs are then sent to the knot agent which forwards them to the knot server for storage and viewing.

 ## Viewing Logs

-Once a space is running, the logs can be viewed by clicking the `Logs` button on the `Spaces` page next to the space whose logs are to be viewed.
+Once a space is running, the logs can be viewed by clicking the `Logs` button on the `Spaces` page against the space whose logs are to be viewed.

 ## Sending Logs